-ARTICLE TWENTY-NINE: SAFETY PROVISIONS
+ARTICLE TWENTY-EIGHT - SAFETY PROVISIONS

-29.01 The Employers and Unions recognize that all work shall be performed in accordance with those regulations of the Occupational Health and Safety Act for the Province of Alberta which apply to the Construction Industry.
+28.01 The Employers and Unions recognize that all work shall be performed in accordance with those regulations of the Occupational Health and Safety Act for the Province of Alberta which apply to the Construction Industry.

 The Employers and Unions will instruct its representatives and/or members in all standard safety precaution required under the authority of the Occupational Health and Safety Act.
-The Employer shall also provide all necessary safety equipment as required by the above mentioned regulations.
+The Employer shall also provide all necessary safety equipment as required by the above-mentioned regulations.

-The Employer shall supply at no cost to all employees, when required; safety helmets, sweat bands, liners and ear protection.
-For those performing welding operations, welding mitts and liners, welding gloves, welding helmets, welding and burning goggles, and non-prescription safety glasses and protective leather sleeves for welders when required; gloves for Journeyperson and Apprentices when working with welders, all under payroll deduction and refund basis.
+The Employer shall supply at no cost to all employees, when required; safety helmets, sweat bands, liners, suitable sized leather gloves, and ear protection.
+For those performing welding operations, welding mitts and liners, welding gloves, welding helmets, welding and burning goggles, non-prescription safety glasses, protective leather jackets or equivalent for welders when required, and proper ventilation equipment.
+The above safety articles shall be of suitable sizes.

-When a worker sustains an injury between starting time and quitting time on the jobsite and is required to be absent because of injury while working on the jobsite, the worker shall receive the regular rate of wages until the worker returns to the jobsite up to quitting time as provided for the specific shift.
+When a workman sustains an injury between starting time and quitting time on the jobsite and is required to be absent because of injury while working on the jobsite, they shall receive the regular rate of wages until they return to the jobsite up to quitting time as provided for the specific shift.
+The Employer will be responsible for supplying Employees with running equipment lockout procedures prior to commencement of work.